Sodabeh-Taherpanah/react-tips-example/interview_javascript.md

 ** arrow function**
 Use to keep the context of this .No this Binding: Arrow functions do not have their own this context.
 Instead, they inherit the this value from their surrounding lexical scope.
 This makes arrow functions particularly useful in situations like callback functions or within object methods where the traditional function may not have access to the desired this value.

+**Compound Component** :
+when some components need to share state and the child components are requires to be inside the scope of parent for example dropdown.

+Render props:That solve logic repetition problem with share function between components using a prop.
+Then parent and children share some state and logic together.